tarantool/doc/download/rocks.rst

                                 <span>Latest source</span>
                             </a>

-                    Net.box connection pool for Tarantool.
+                    Net.box connection pool for Tarantool

                 -   .. container:: b-rock-block-header

                         http
                         :specialtext:`Built-in`

-                    HTTP client with support for HTTPS and keepalive; uses routines in the 'libcurl' library.
+                    HTTP client with support for HTTPS and keepalive; uses routines in the 'libcurl' library

                 -   .. container:: b-rock-block-header